-The City of Mukilteo's shoreline jurisdiction is located in Sections 4, 9, 16, 17, 20, 21, 22, and 33, and 34, Townships 28 and 29 North, Range 4 East, Willamette Meridian, known of as the Mukilteo Quadrangle (Snohomish County 2017).
-Lake Serene, located outside the current city limits, but within the Municipal Urban Growth Area (MUGA), is 43 acres in size and has beenis covered under this SMP, as well as Snohomish County's Draft SMP.
-If the MUGA shoreline in Sections 29 and 32 and Lake Serene are annexed into the City, the regulations in the Mukilteo Municipal CodeMMC 17B will apply.
+The City of Mukilteo's shoreline jurisdiction is located in Sections 4, 9, 16, 17, 20, and 33, Townships 28 and 29 North, Range 4 East, Willamette Meridian, known of as the Mukilteo Quadrangle (Snohomish County 2017).
+Lake Serene, located outside the current city limits but within the Municipal Urban Growth Area (MUGA), is 43 acres in size and is covered under this SMP.
+If the MUGA shoreline in Sections 29 and 32 and Lake Serene are annexed into the City, the regulations in MMC 17B will apply.

-Under the SMA, local municipalities have the option to extend shoreline jurisdiction to include lands within the 100-year floodplain and/or lands necessary for buffers for critical areas (RCW 90.58.030(2)(f)).
-The City of Mukilteo is not extending shoreline jurisdiction under either of these optionsareas.
-All critical areas and associated regulated buffers located within the shoreline jurisdiction are regulated solely by the City's Shoreline Master ProgramSMP.
-All critical areas and associated regulated buffers located outside the shoreline jurisdiction shall be regulated by the City's critical area regulations set forth in MMC Chapter 17.52 Critical Areas Regulations.
+Under the SMA, local municipalities have the option to extend shoreline jurisdiction to include lands within the 100-year floodplain and/or lands necessary for buffers for critical areas (RCW 90.58.030(2)).
+The City of Mukilteo is not extending shoreline jurisdiction under either of these areas.
+All critical areas and associated regulated buffers within the shoreline jurisdiction are regulated solely by the City's SMP.
+All critical areas and associated regulated buffers outside the shoreline jurisdiction shall be regulated by the City's critical area regulations set forth in MMC Chapter 17.52 Critical Areas Regulations.
 Figures 3-8 show the City of Mukilteo's shoreline jurisdiction overlay areas.

-Figure 2: Shoreline Jurisdiction Overlay [revised]
+Figure 2: Shoreline Jurisdiction Overlay